The countdown is on for one of Auckland’s ritziest, glitziest and most dazzling annual events.

 The contestants spend many months honing their skills in preparation for the show, which will see them compete in everything from Q and A’s, to catwalks, to traditional dance.
 Each participant will be given a chance to shine, plus the opportunity to lay claim to a string of different titles, such as Miss Talent, Miss Potential Model – and the coveted Miss Popular title, earned via eight weeks of public voting which finishes on September 14.

 For more details and to enter / www.missindianz.co.nz

 Produced by leading Bollywood event specialists Rhythm House

 It’s got glitz and glamour.
 It’s got Bollywood panache.
 It’s even got a dash of controversy.
 The annual Miss IndiaNZ is a stage extravaganza.

-For the past decade some of New Zealand’s most stunning women have strutted their stuff as part of a jaw-dropping show filled with Bollywood music, celebrities and Indian beauties.
+For the past fifteen years, some of New Zealand’s most stunning women have strutted their stuff as part of a jaw-dropping show filled with Bollywood music, celebrities and Indian beauties.

 The Miss IndiaNZ event is a definite highlight on New Zealand’s show calendar.
 Aimed to promote and enhance local talent in NZ, Miss IndiaNZ provides a platform for young women of Indian heritage to launch into acting, modelling and the entertainment industry on an international stage.